streamdata-gallery-topics/data/_listings/iex/hist-get.md

 ---
 swagger: "2.0"
 info:
-  title: IEX
+  title: IEX Trading API HIST
-  description: The IEX API is a set of services designed for developers and engineers.
+  description: HIST will provide the output of IEX data products for download on a
-    It can be used to build high-quality apps and services.
-We&rsquo;re always working to improve the IEX API.
-Please check back for enhancements and improvements.
+    T+1 basis.
+Data will remain available for the trailing twelve months.
   termsOfService: https://iextrading.com/api-terms/
   version: 1.0.0
 host: api.iextrading.com